Integrating Symbolic Reasoning into Neural Generative Models for Design Generation: Introduction

 SPRING was evaluated in the domain of interior design generation, in which the AI must add elements to an interior space like a kitchen or a living room, taking into account existing objects and constraints given by the user.
 In this setting, it is vital that the algorithm produces images that satisfy the user's design specification, while also maintaining a high overall image quality.
 Accuracy metrics were collected to objectively measure how well SPRING was able to satisfy spatial constraints from the specification.
 SPRING was able to produce designs that satisfy complex user specifications, while text-based or scene graph-based baseline approaches could not.
 Regarding image quality, spatial naturalness and general aesthetics are both important factors in a good-looking design.
 Synthetic positioning datasets were created to evaluate SPRING's ability to learn implicit spatial constraints, such as toasters should not be put on the floor, TVs may hang on the wall, etc. In this situation, SPRING was able to outperform a baseline made up of a Generative Adversarial Network (GAN) further filtered by a differentiable convex programming layer.
 For general aesthetics, automated image quality metrics were collected in the form of FID and IS scores.
 The images produced by SPRING were on par in quality with the latest image generation tools.
 As additional support for these evaluations, a human study was conducted to assess SPRING for both specification satisfaction and image quality.
 The results corroborated the effectiveness of SPRING in generating high-quality images that meet user specifications while maintaining the overall aesthetics and spatial naturalness of the design.
 Furthermore, SPRING is capable of handling novel user constraints not presented in the training set in the zero-shot learning environment, which was demonstrated by its ability to satisfy complex novel constraints after training was complete.

 \textbf{How SPRING Advances Artificial Intelligence in General:}

-SPRING's contribution to the broader field of AI is underscored by its successful integration of neural and symbolic approaches.
-It exemplifies a powerful synergy where the learning and adaptability of neural models are enhanced by the precision and reliability of symbolic methods.
+SPRING's contribution to the broader field of AI is its successful integration of neural and symbolic approaches.
+It exemplifies a powerful synergy where the adaptability of neural models is enhanced by the precision and reliability of symbolic methods.
 This integration addresses a fundamental challenge in AI, offering a balanced solution that leverages the strengths of both methodologies while mitigating their weaknesses.
 For AI researchers and practitioners across various domains, SPRING provides a practical blueprint for developing more robust, adaptable, and intelligent systems capable of handling complex, real-world tasks with enhanced efficiency and reliability.

+\begin{rev}[20] We chose the interior design domain as a motivating application to spur community interest and highlight the necessity of integrating symbolic reasoning with neural generative models.
+This strategic focus demonstrates the importance of this integration and enables future work in many other domains.
+To demonstrate this general utility and extensibility in a small way, as a supplement to our experiments in interior design generation, we also present a trained SPRING instance that produces images of animals in an outdoor setting (see Section \ref{sec:extens}).
+While this work will largely focus on the interior design domain, SPRING can be applied to constrained image generation more broadly, and future work should explore this integration even further.

+This approach echoes human psychology, specifically the theories of dual-process cognition as championed by researchers like Kahneman \cite{slowfast_book}.
+Within SPRING, two subsystems work together to accomplish a larger cognitive task, with one making snap judgments based on learning and data (the neural component) and one moderating those choices with slower, more reasoned logic (the symbolic reasoning component).
+The integrated approach shows how AI can benefit from the human cognition process. \end{rev}